Last Updated on July 22, 2024

 Taking your locks into a locksmith shop for rekeying is a great low-cost option available to you if you:

-• Can have someone who can watch the home while you’re at the locksmiths having the work done and
+- Can have someone who can watch the home while you’re at the locksmith having the work done and

 If you don’t have the existing key, the locks can still be rekeyed but it will cost slightly more as it will take longer to perform the rekey.
 Expect around $8 additional.

-Cost Saving When a Locksmith Goes to Your Home
+Price Details When a Locksmith Goes to Your Location

 For larger jobs with more doors and cylinders to be changed (or if you just aren’t comfortable or willing to do a little of the work), it will be worth your time and money to hire a locksmith to come out to your location.